TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/UsersAndGroups/Index.rst

    There's no other level between admin and ordinary users.
-   This seems to be a strong limitation, especially when you consider that ordinary users may not access TypoScript templates.
+   This seems to be a strong limitation, especially when you consider that ordinary users may not access `TypoScript`:pn: templates.

    However, there is a security reason for this.
-From a TypoScript template, you can call a PHP script.
-So - in effect - a user with access to TypoScript can run arbitrary PHP code on the server, for example in order to create an admin account for himself.
+From a `TypoScript`:pn: template, you can call a PHP script.
+So - in effect - a user with access to `TypoScript`:pn: can run arbitrary PHP code on the server, for example in order to create an admin account for himself.
 This type of escalation cannot be allowed.